 Mick joined the Company in January 2018.
 Mick was CFO of Southern Water, the regulated water business, for five years prior to joining.
-Mick has also worked at United Utilities and Thames Water in a wide variety of roles.
+Mick has also worked at United Utilities and Thames Water in a wide variety of financial, commercial and regulatory roles.
 Mick is also Director of Murphy Asset Services Limited.